UN envoy steps up contacts with Yemen rebels, govt

 "We hope that his (Griffiths's) visit to Riyadh ends with positive results," Huthi told reporters after their talks.

+Griffiths later flew out from Sanaa´s airport without making comments to reporters.

-Griffiths arrived Wednesday in Yemen ahead of planned peace talks in Sweden in December between the Iran-aligned Shiite Huthi rebels and pro-government forces backed by a Saudi-led military coalition.
+He arrived in the capital on Wednesday ahead of planned peace talks in Sweden in December between the Iran-aligned Shiite Huthi rebels and pro-government forces backed by a Saudi-led military coalition.

 "We are certain that the Huthi rebels have not yet taken a strategic and serious decision about peace," he told AFP.